pearlhamilton/pearlhamilton/README.md

 ### Hi there, I'm Pearl 👋

 👩‍💻  Currently a trainee full stack developer at Futureproof

 🎓  B.A.
 Modern Languages(French & Spanish) with Business Management

-💼 Previous experience working in customer success and account management in startups and travel and events industry
+💼  Previous experience working in customer success and account management in startups and the travel and events industry

 :bulb: Always keen to learn more and develop my coding skills

+:airplane: + :cat: + :coffee: + :seedling: make me happy